Interview with Peter Dalle, Johan Ulveson & Claes Månsson from Lyrro (2018)

-Claes: I came in this business through the theater.
+Claes: I came into this business through the theater.
 I got there mostly because I was tired of the things I was doing back then.
 Opportunities made me start in the theaters, you know.
-Peter and I was classmate at theater-school where we got to know each other.
+Peter and I were classmates at theater-school where we got to know each other.
 Life is filled with many opportunities.

 Peter: For my part, I was very timid as a youngster.
-For some reason I ended up in a theatre-group.
-First time I stood upon stage I stammered, so I think it’s very unbelievable and unexpected. that I became an actor.
-I would also proclaim myself as a self-made, as a writer, director and actor.
+For some reason, I ended up in a theatre-group.
+The first time I stood upon stage I stammered, so I think it’s very unbelievable and unexpected. that I became an actor.
+I would also proclaim myself as a self-made, as a writer, director, and actor.
 But that ain’t true.
 It was randomly that Lorry was even made and there were so many opportunities and that we work so well together.
 It’s also about a lot of luck in the end.

-What advice do you have for youngsters who wants to be a filmmaker?
+What advice do you have for youngsters who want to be a filmmaker?

-Peter: I would say- I think that- that we have many colleagues who thinks to much about their work.
+Peter: I would say- I think that- that we have many colleagues who think too much about their work.
 I would say write, direct and act is very practical work so my tips, because the technology is far today, just do it! take the mobile record a film.
 Just do it, find friends and do thing s together.

 Johan: Be brave!